 Social networks (and Facebook in particular) provide a fantastic platform to host and drive awareness for incentivised promotions that attract, engage, educate and excite potential visitors about your attraction.
-In the eBook, we’ll showcase examples that clearly demonstrate how this is done, especially focusing on approaches that drive high value high quality prospects, but how do these promotions help with GDPR compliance for new and existing audiences?
+In the eBook, we’ll showcase examples that clearly demonstrate how this is done, especially focusing on approaches that drive high-value, high-quality prospects, but how do these promotions help with GDPR compliance for new and existing audiences?

-Activated by well targeted advertising, the approach will deliver new segmented databases, full of quality new prospects.
+Activated by well-targeted advertising, the approach will deliver new segmented databases, full of quality new prospects.

 But simply emailing the promotion to your existing audiences can help you clean your data for GDPR compliance too.
 A succession of well-planned emails will maximise the number of them you can draw through the campaign process.
-If you want to offer additional incentives for participation for exiting customers, create a slightly different version of the campaign and offer an additional incentive to re-sign up – like a discount or other ticket offer.
+If you want to offer additional incentives for participation for existing customers, create a slightly different version of the campaign and offer an additional incentive to re-sign up – like a discount or other ticket offer.

 The end results from a well-timed promotion?
 Well educated new audiences ready to visit and a much more active data base of existing and lapsed customers.

 And most importantly – data from both audiences will be completely refreshed and GDPR compliant.
-Incidentally – so far as results are concerned, our own insights show there’s likely to be an average 25% reduction in the total number of sign ups driven with double opt-in, but a 30% increase in conversions from good quality follow-up email communications.
+Incidentally – so far as results are concerned, our own insights show there’s likely to be an average 25% reduction in the total number of sign-ups driven with double opt-in, but a 30% increase in conversions from good quality follow-up email communications.

 We’ll be detailing more key steps and considerations in delivering these winning social media centric tactics in our Attraction Marketing for 2018 eBook, due the end of November.